 2. Interpretation

 Leave these items in place unless there is a good reason to edit or remove.
-Each of them
+Each of them relied on, let them be listed here, so that both parties know the basis of the deal.

 3. Entire agreement